 Indiana had three telephone area codes from the mid-1950s until the mid-1990s: 219, 317 & 812.

-Today, the state has six area codes with a seventh to go into effect in October 2014.
+Today, the state has six area codes with a seventh to go into effect in early 2015.

 Indiana’s telecommunications trends in the 1990s mirrored those throughout North America.
 With wireless phones, pagers, fax machines, home computers with Internet connections, and other new technologies being launched, consumers started to need new phone numbers at an unprecedented rate.
 Efforts to conserve existing number supplies and prolong the life spans of area codes have been successful.
 However, the only way to provide new numbers in the long run has been to introduce new area codes.

 The number of area codes throughout the United States, Canada and the Caribbean has more than doubled since 1995, with Indiana, 38 other states and eight of the ten Canadian provinces adding new area codes.
 While the need for new numbers continues, the pace has slowed dramatically over the last decade because of number conservation efforts that make more efficient use of existing number supplies and have delayed the need to implement many new area codes.

 The most significant number conservation effort in Indiana is "1,000 block number pooling," which the state started using in 2001.
 Traditionally, telecommunications providers were allocated blocks of 10,000 numbers, which often left numbers unused.
 Now, numbers can be allocated in blocks of only 1,000.
 The use of 1,000 block number pooling has significantly delayed the need for new area codes in most of Indiana.